pfsense/docs/source/vpn/ipsec/routing-internet-traffic-through-a-site-to-site-ipsec-vpn.rst

 This is not required on the router at site A.

-At this point Site B will have a working Internet connection through the IPsec tunnel out Site B’s Internet provider.
+At this point Site B will have a working Internet connection through the IPsec tunnel out Site B's Internet provider.
 Any Internet traffic from Site A will look as if it were coming from Site B (see the diagram at the beginning of this article).